zalando/dress-code/docs/guides/RELEASING.md

 ```

 4) Check the result and if needed adjust the output (```CHANGELOG.md```).
-When done commit the changes and push the release branch.
+When done, commit the changes and push the release branch.

 ```
 git add --all;